bpetit/blog/content/posts/scaphandre-v0-1.md

 - estimating the energy consumption when [measuring is not an option](https://medium.com/teads-engineering/evaluating-the-carbon-footprint-of-a-software-platform-hosted-in-the-cloud-e716e14e060c) (public cloud)
 - sending the metric to [warp10](https://www.warp10.io/)

 Scaphandre is written in [Rust](https://www.rust-lang.org/), but we have added to the [roadmap](https://github.com/hubblo-org/scaphandre/projects/1) to allow contributors to write plugins in other languages.
 Being able to measure on MacOS and on ARM CPUs is also being studied... stay tuned.
-To read about the other items of the roadmap, or speak about a feature that may help you track and shrink the energy consumption of a tech project, [please keep in touch](https://github.com/hubblo-org/scaphandre) !
+To read about the other items of the roadmap, or speak about a feature that may help you track and shrink the energy consumption of a tech project, [please reach us](https://github.com/hubblo-org/scaphandre) !

 ## Some precisions